 When it comes to mental health, they offer free personal and family counselling, stress management, and support for elder care.

 Are you inspired to take the corporate wellness up a notch after hearing about these stories?
-Perhaps adding a baseball diamond or serving healthy meals isn't an option for your current situation.
+Perhaps having individual wellness consulting, adding a baseball diamond or serving healthy meals isn't an option for your current situation.
 But there are always lots of things that can be changed to let employees know their company cares about their physical and mental health.
 Bring in a lunch hour yoga class.
 Talk to the powers that be about offering more mental health benefits to the health insurance plan.
 Or simply start a virtual corporate wellness platform at inKin with our exclusive 30-day free and no-strings-attached trial.

 Photo Credit: Depositphotos